TiborKoderman/File-Generator/README.md

 # File-Generator
 A program that generates a file of specified size

+# WHY?
+1. Why not?
+2. To test integrity of hard drives
+3. Randomness makes file hard or impossible to compress

 # Usage:

 1. Put the program in the folder you which to generate the file in